BeardedBry/custom/article1/readme.md

 ![ Figure One ](img/fig1.png "Input properties")

-I used the .map array method. .map will take a callback function that runs on each element in the array.
+I used the .map array method to loop through the list. .map will take a callback function that runs on each element in the array.
- I'll check `if (box.checked)` which is equivelent to writing `if (box.checked == true)`.
+ I'll check `if (box.checked == true)`.
 Then return a value, 1 for checked, 0 for unchecked.

     // Returns an array, 0 for unchecked, 1 for checked. var checksArr = allBoxes.map(function(box){
-        if(box.checked){
+        if(box.checked == true){
             return 1;
         }else{
             return 0;